 This beautiful building was the site of a wide variety of events, beginning with traveling theater productions at the turn of the century.
 One of Ellendale’s oldest attractions, the Opera House is located on West Main Street.
 The 3-story brick structure was built in 1908 when local businessmen decided to plan for the future of their town.
 The building’s future looked dim until a non-profit organization, O.P.E.R.A., Inc., took ownership from the city and began the restoration project.
 Since 2002 they have put on a new roof, rebuilt the back wall, and renovated a section of the Main Street business space for a theater for the performing arts, and exhibit hall for artists and a community room.
 This room is called the Opera House Gallery & Lobby because it will become the lobby for the auditorium once restored.

+O.P.E.R.A.’s goal is to bring the Main Street landmark back to full use by the community.
 Since the lobby has been completed, hundreds of events have been held in the building.

 Westberry Dance Studios